 direct or indirect rights from §1a and §4.

-included) originate from its constitution, and its rights are deduced thereof
+(companies included) originate from its constitution, and its rights are

-as a contract between everyone that deals with the organization.
+deduced thereof as a contract between everyone that deals with the

+organization.
+The constitution has to comply with §11.
+In an “organization”

+without a constitution all decisions have to be made according to the

+An organization is only legitimate if each member may resign whenever

+he likes.
+The resignation is not to be accompanied by other obligations than

+those put down in the organization's constitution (contract) at that time

+when the member entered the last time or what he specifically and explicitly

+stipulated in the Law) from the organization shortly after the age of

+majority where eventual obligations of continued membership are enlisted.
 The

-constitution has to comply with §11.
-In an “organization” without a

-constitution all decisions have to be made according to the consensus

-organization is only legitimate if each member may resign whenever he likes.

-The resignation is not to be accompanied by other obligations than those put

-down in the organization's constitution (contract) at that time when the

-member entered the last time or what he specifically and explicitly has

-which is stipulated in the Law) from the organization shortly after the age

-of majority where eventual obligations of continued membership are enlisted.

 being inflicted any obligations no matter what his parents have agreed with